scaleoutsean/hcicollector/FAQ.md

 One way would be to duplicate existing dashboards and edit their queries to show only volumes owned by the Kubernetes storage provisioning account.
 NetApp Trident is often deployed to use the storage account name `trident`, but those who use several clusters could use dashboards with Account ID variables and manually added aliases that translate to the Account Name or even the Kubernetes cluster Name.

 The hard way would be to send native NetApp Trident performance metrics to Prometheus, add Prometheus to Grafana sources, and create a new dashboard for that source.

+## How much disks capacity do I need for HCICollector's Graphite volume?

+As always "it depends."

+Probably no more than 1 GB/VM, unless there is Kubernetes in the environment.
+It also depends on how one adjusts Graphite container settings - check Grafana and Graphite documentation for details on that.

 ## How to add 3rd party feeds and dashboards to Grafana